-Sertraline works by increasing the amount of serotonin that’s active in your brain.
+Sertraline is thought to work by increasing the amount of serotonin that’s active in your brain.
 Alcohol, as a depressant, can affect your body’s serotonin levels and communication between different parts of your brain, potentially worsening sertraline side effects.
-Mixing sertraline and alcohol means you may have a higher risk of experiencing sertraline side effects such as nausea, drowsiness and dizziness.
-Alcohol’s sedative effects can compound those of sertraline, making you feel more fatigued and sleepy than normal.

-Alcohol is a depressant, meaning it can contribute to and worsen many of the most common symptoms of depression.
-Despite the common belief that alcohol can improve mood, it’s very common for just one or two drinks to cause you to feel more depressed than normal.
+It’s probably a good idea to avoid all alcoholic beverages if you have depression or anxiety.
+Since alcohol is a depressant, it can contribute to and worsen many of the most common symptoms of depression and anxiety.
+Although alcohol may improve your mood in the short term, even just one or two drinks could cause you to feel more depressed than normal.

 Do you currently use, or are considering using, sertraline?
-Our 101 guide to sertraline goes into more detail on how sertraline works to treat depression, social anxiety disorder and a variety of other conditions.
+Our Sertraline 101 guide goes into more detail on how sertraline works to treat depression, obsessive-compulsive disorder and a variety of other conditions.

 If you are — or a loved one is — in distress or struggling with thoughts of suicide, depression, anxiety or other mental health issues, or you just need someone to talk to, there is help available.
 Call one of the numbers below: